nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DELETE_NOTES.md

 ## Adding Delete Button

 In your note component, add some HTML that displays a delete button.
+Below is example code you will need.

 > #### `glassdale/scripts/notes/Note.js`